alinagriesel/tf_mamba/README.md

 This model scales linearly in computational complexity with sequence length while allegedly performing as good as other prominent sequence-to-sequence models.
 It thereby specifically promotes large context windows that could contribute to enhancing LLMs as well as other areas using deep learning such as genomics.

-This project report is structured as follows:
+The project report is structured as follows:
 At first an extensive overview of relevant concepts, papers and mechanisms is given.
 Afterwards, the implementation of a simplified Mamba model is explained, followed by the experiments conducted with the implementation.
 Last but not least, the Mamba model and implementation are discussed with regard to future prospects.